 Parker Scheduled to Present at the Bank of America Global Industrials Conference on March 22 at 1:05 p.m.
 Greenwich Mean Time (9:05 a.m.
 Eastern Time)

-/EIN News/ -- CLEVELAND, March 09, 2023 (GLOBE NEWSWIRE) -- Parker Hannifin Corporation (NYSE: PH), the global leader in motion and control technologies, today announced that it is scheduled to present at the Bank of America Global Industrials Conference in London, England on March 22, 2023 at 1:05 p.m.
+CLEVELAND, March 09, 2023 (GLOBE NEWSWIRE) -- Parker Hannifin Corporation PH, the global leader in motion and control technologies, today announced that it is scheduled to present at the Bank of America Global Industrials Conference in London, England on March 22, 2023 at 1:05 p.m.
 Greenwich Mean Time (9:05 a.m.
 Eastern Time).

 Parker's scheduled presenter is Jenny Parmentier, Chief Executive Officer.
 A live webcast of the presentation will be accessible on Parker's investor information website at www.phstock.com and will be archived on the site for one year.